 Ecological and fully recyclableVRF technology does not require the use of rare raw materials and conflict materials.
 The vanadium used as a storage medium is extracted during iron production – without exploiting nature.
 That’s why VRF technology is an ecological alternative to lithium energy storage systems.

 100% non-flammableOperational safety plays a key role in energy storage.
-The VRF technology offers a decisive advantage in this respect: The vanadium-based liquid electrolyte consists exclusively of non-combustible components, including more than 80 percent pure water.
+The VRF technology offers a decisive advantage in this respect: The vanadium-based liquid electrolyte persists exclusively of non-combustible components, consisting mostly of pure water.
 VRF storage systems are therefore 100 percent non-flammable and offer more operational safety than other storage solutions.